Sworn translator from English to French – 30+ years translating your legal & administrative documents

 Are you looking for a sworn translator from English to French for your official document?
-I have nearly 30 years of experience in standard legal translation.
-I have also been officially registered as a sworn translator with the Caen Court of Appeal for 10 years.
-This means that I can provide you with top-quality sworn translations that meet the requirements of a government ministry or other official body in France and other countries.
+I have more than 30 years of experience in standard legal translation.
+I have also been officially registered as a sworn translator with the Caen Court of Appeal in France for more than 10 years, and am additionally registered with the Supreme Court of Justice in Luxembourg.
+This means that I can provide you with top-quality sworn translations that meet the requirements of a government ministry or other official body in France, Luxembourg and other countries.

 Get your free quotation